-The response to this item is incorporated by reference from the discussion responsive thereto under the captions "Security Ownership of Certain Beneficial Owners and Management," "Equity Compensation Plan Information" and "Proposal \\\\: Amendment to Stock Plan" in our 2018 Proxy Statement.
+The response to this item is incorporated by reference from the discussion responsive thereto under the captions "Security Ownership of Certain Beneficial Owners and Management," "Equity Compensation Plan Information" and "Increase in the Number of Shares To Be Granted Under the Company's 2015 Equity Plan (Proposal No. 3)" in our 2019 Proxy Statement.